 Alcohol & Drug Rehab Centers in West Lafayette, Indiana

 There are a lot of details to consider before enrolling in a substance use treatment program.
 The endless array of potential facilities, don’t make the choice any easier.
-This guide will provide information regarding the basic types of treatment, where to find help and a foundation to aid you in narrowing down your rehabilitative options.

 There are three main types of clinic for the treatment of substance use disorders, including: residential, partial hospitalization and outpatient care.
 These centers all approach treatment with the same basic prescriptions of detox, cognitive behavioral therapy (CBT), group counselling and preparation for aftercare.